 '''

-#lang scribble/base
+#lang scribble/base package: scribble-lib

 '''

 The scribble/base language provides functions and forms that can be used from code written either in Racket or with @ expressions.
 It essentially extends racket/base, except that top-level forms within a module using the scribble/base language are treated as document content (like scribble/doclang).